 Fare: P900-1000 (inclusive of bus fare, ferry ticket, and terminal fees)

 - VIA LUCENA GRAND TERMINAL

 - From Cubao or Buendia, take the bus to Lucena Grand Terminal in Quezon.
-The fare is around P150 to P270, depending on the seat class and bus type.
+The fare is around P270, depending on the seat class and bus type.
 The travel time is around five (5) hours, depending on the traffic condition.